 I do most of my photo editing via Picasa by Google.
 It’s free and easy to use.

 I’ve used this program for a while now, and experimented with many of the features.
 I always fall back on the same two ways to edit my photos, depending on whether I want them in black and white or colour, and I’m sharing them in this tutorial.
-90% of the photos you see on the blog or my Facebook page, are edited using these methods.
-The idea is to make my pictures look gorgeous while staying true to the realness of the subject.
+Many of the photos you see on the blog or my Facebook page, are edited using these methods.
+The idea is to make my pictures look gorgeous, capturing a concept, while staying true to the realness of the subject.

 1. Black & White